 The simplest and safest way to get around in Jamaica is by route taxi.
-Shared amongst several travellers at a time, these affordable taxis have designated pick up spots.
+Shared amongst several travellers at a time, these affordable taxis have designated pick-up spots.
 Then, they drive to predetermined locations on the island.
-Passengers are also able to flag down these taxis along the route and their fares will be adjusted based on the distance travelled.
+Passengers can also flag down these taxis along the route, and their fares will be adjusted based on the distance travelled.

 Private Driver or Island Tour